 OVERVIEW: Kuwaitis have amassed significant wealth from their national oil reserves.
 As a result, few find it necessary to work.
 They generally outsource most of their work to foreigners in the country.
 A portion of these foreigners have a heart to reach Kuwaitis with the gospel, despite the risk to their jobs and residency status.
 There is a sharp divide between the younger, more progressive generation and the older, more traditional generation.
-Young Kuwaitis are looking for answers, often adopting agnosticism or New Age beliefs.
+Many young Kuwaitis who reject Islam are open to new ideas.

 MAJOR RELIGIONS: Nearly all Kuwaitis are Sunni Muslims.
 Foreigners have brought the gospel to the country, but churches are allowed only on designated compounds.